ryanrestine/HackTheBox_WriteUps/windows_machines/active_notes.md

 ### Key Takeaways

 - SMB can often contain a plethora of 'low hanging fruit' like we found here today.
 I was able to go from anonymous access to an SMB share to fully compromising the machine (or domain in this AD example) without anything too tricky, technically speaking.
-Sensitive information like credentials being stored somewhere like an open share like this is obviously not a good idea.
+Sensitive information like credentials being stored in an open share like this is obviously not a good idea.

 - Kerberoasting is an invaluable part of any attacker's arsenal.
-Learning about a few of the biggest attacks (golden/ silver tickets, SPNs, AS-REPs, etc) will pay dividends later on.
+Learning about a few of the biggest attacks/concepts (golden/ silver tickets, SPNs, AS-REPs, etc) will pay dividends later on.

 - Similarly, Impacket and CrackMapExec are about as comprehensive and valuable tools as anyone could hope for when it comes to attacking Active Directory.
 These are huge tools that offer so much, and I am still only beginning to scratch there surface of what they can offer.
 Getting to know your tools is important in any line of work, but especially in pentesting.
 These are two worth getting to know well, in my opinion.